ballerina-platform/openapi-connectors/openapi/orbitcrm/Package.md

-Connects to Orbit from Ballerina.
+Connects to Orbit CRM from Ballerina.

 ## Module Overview

-Orbit connector consume the data exposed in https://app.orbit.love/api/v1.
+Orbit CRM connector consume the data exposed in https://app.orbit.love/api/v1.
 It is currently supporting all operations found in Orbit API docmentation.

 ## Compatibility